emmajanedrews/base-template/_posts/2017-07-31-how-can-a-buyers-agent-help-you-find-a-home.md

 **The best part of working with a buyer’s agent is that it is free to you**.
 The seller’s actually pay us to bring them qualified buyers to sell their home.
 So, most of the time, you can work with a buyer’s agent for free!

-Remember, there are always unique exceptions to the rule.
-60% of the time, it works all the time.&nbsp;

-Seriously, though—generally speaking, you can work with a buyer’s agent for free.&nbsp;

 Now, in Colorado you can be represented by a buyer’s agent, a seller’s agent, or a transaction broker. &nbsp;When you work with a buyer’s agent, you have an advocate in your corner who is looking out for your best interests and has fiduciary duties to you, not the seller.&nbsp;

 {% include pullquote.html %}